babelfish-for-postgresql/babelfish_project_website/faq.md

 ### How many concurrent users does Babelfish support?

 There are no practical limitations which harm daily operations.
 So far no problems in this area have been observed.
-TODO: Verify

 In case that you want to limit the number of users you can use the max_connections postgres configuration